reality/alsuti/README.md

 3. Then you can run alsuti whateveryouwanttoupload.gif or scroti (also supports additional scrot flags e.g. scroti -d 5)

 Note: if you use fish, you can add the bin folder to your path instead by doing: ```set -gx PATH ~/alsuti/bin $PATH```

+To use the encryption you will need to install nodejs and then npm install node-cryptojs-aes underscore.

 ## Firefox